animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > The relevance of "Art made tongue-tied by authority and folly, doctor-like controlling skill" is impossible to communicate.
 It's no coincidence that "doctor-like" is the simile Shakespeare turned to, as that is the perfect description of the kind of authority he refers to, which governs, not just Chenliang's group, but most of the university, academia, and — most un-medically — medicine.
 >
-> My intuitive ideas, way ahead of their time, were often preemptively dismissed and disregarded, until I found the right phrasing and pictures for the faculty to teach and convince them, like the use of rewards from past actions to inform new actions in similar states, similarity as measurable by Euclidean distance between datapoints or representations, decomposing datapoints into parts and relations, or efficient relational reasoning by prioritizing information relative to those parts.
+> My intuitive ideas, way ahead of their time, were often preemptively dismissed and disregarded, until I found the right phrasing and pictures for the faculty to teach and convince them, like the use of rewards from past actions to inform new actions in similar states, similarity as measurable by geometrical (Pythagorean) distance between datapoints or representations, decomposing datapoints into parts and relations, or efficient relational reasoning by prioritizing information relative to those parts.
 "Simple truth miscall'd simplicity."
 >
 > I proposed these fundamental insights, and what methods would correspond to them, while they were still original or before they had specialized appreciation:
 >